-Dr. Irina Dubinina is an Associate Professor of Russian and the Director of the Russian language program at the Department of German, Russian, and Asian Languages and Literature.
+Dr. Irina Dubinina is a professor of Russian and the director of the Russian language program at the Department of German, Russian and Asian Languages and Literature.
 She joined Brandeis in 2007 and has been active in various pedagogical training programs and initiatives at the university and beyond.
-A winner of the 2012 Louis Dembitz Brandeis Prize for Excellence in Teaching, Irina has shown passion and commitment to pedagogy not only in her teaching at Brandeis, but also in her years of experience in organizing and running workshops and training programs for faculty in the U.S. and abroad.
-Irina serves on the Board of Directors for American Councils of Teachers of Russian where she leads the Committee on Professional Development and she also serves on the Pedagogy Advisory Board of the National Heritage Language Resource Center.
+A winner of the 2012 Louis Dembitz Brandeis Prize for Excellence in Teaching and the 2023 School of Arts and Sciences Faculty Service Award, Irina has shown passion and commitment to pedagogy not only in her teaching at Brandeis, but also in her years of experience in organizing and running workshops and training programs for faculty in the United States and abroad.

-Dr. Marty Samuels holds a Ph.D. in biochemistry from Harvard University where he also taught dozens of undergraduate biology and chemistry courses.
-As the Associate Director for Science at Harvard’s Bok Center for Teaching and Learning, he worked with faculty across disciplines to incorporate active learning and inclusive teaching, (re)design courses and assignments, train TAs, foster communities of practice, and support student success.
+Dr. Marty Samuels holds a PhD in biochemistry from Harvard University where he also taught dozens of undergraduate biology and chemistry courses.
+As the associate director for Science at Harvard’s Bok Center for Teaching and Learning, he worked with faculty across disciplines to incorporate active learning and inclusive teaching, (re)design courses and assignments, train TAs, foster communities of practice and support student success.
 Marty also has extensive experience in helping faculty apply for educational grants.

-John McCormick has a Master's in educational communications and technology from the University of Washington.
+John McCormick has a master's in educational communications and technology from the University of Washington.
 He taught English as a second language in Washington State community colleges and Boston University's CELOP.
-For the past eighteen years, he has worked with and managed teams supporting distance and blended learning at North Shore Community College, Simmons University, and Lesley University.
+For the past 18 years, he has worked with and managed teams supporting distance and blended learning at North Shore Community College, Simmons University and Lesley University.

-Zoe Baptista has a Master’s in education from Lesley University and is an e-learning professional with extensive experience developing engaging online courses and instructional videos.
-She has decades of experience designing, building, and evaluating impactful teaching and training tools for a wide range of audiences.
-She is especially passionate about working with faculty on course design and material development, and is particularly interested in creating innovative learning experiences that inspire students to take action after engaging with the material.
+Zoe Baptista has a master’s in education from Lesley University and is an e-learning professional with extensive experience developing engaging online courses and instructional videos.
+She has decades of experience designing, building and evaluating impactful teaching and training tools for a wide range of audiences.
+She is especially passionate about working with faculty on course design and material development and is particularly interested in creating innovative learning experiences that inspire students to take action after engaging with the material.

-Renee Hung has a Master’s in teaching English to speakers of other languages (TESOL) from the University of Pennsylvania and is working toward a doctorate degree in curriculum and instruction as well as a Master’s in instructional design at Indiana University Bloomington.
+Renee Hung has a master’s in teaching English to speakers of other languages (TESOL) from the University of Pennsylvania and is working toward a doctorate degree in curriculum and instruction, as well as a master’s in instructional design at Indiana University–Bloomington.
 She has several years of experience working with faculty on (re)designing courses across different disciplines in higher education.
 She has also taught college-level courses that focused on language skills and academic writing and inquiry.